deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

 Web Map Service (WMS)
 ---------------------

-In deegree terminology, a deegree WMS renders maps from data stored in feature and coverage stores.
+In deegree terminology, a deegree WMS renders maps from data stored in feature, coverage and tile stores.
 Available layers are configured in the WMS configuration file, while rendering of layers is controlled by style files.
 Supported style languages are StyledLayerDescriptor (SLD) and Symbology Encoding (SE).

 .. figure:: images/workspace-wms.png
    :figwidth: 90%